 Preparation

 1. You need to be fit to climb Ventoux by bike; if you haven’t trained, you are going to struggle.
 We also strongly suggest you practice descending hairpin corners before you arrive.
-This is not the place to learn.
+The Mont Ventoux climb is not the place to learn.

 2. At an absolute minimum, you will need arm warmers, leg warmers and a windproof jacket for the summit.
 If the weather looks bad, pack and dress accordingly.
 For packing lists, click here.